glicerico/rangram/journal.md

 |handgram2|53.83|44.73 |53.22|36.83|100|     |       |

 The scores are considerably lower than those of `handgram1`, except for the `grammar-learner`.
-This implies that more vocabulary, or at least the vocabulary distribution assigned to this grammar, makes the complete corpus less sequential, and adds more noise to the word-pair mutual information.
+This implies that more vocabulary, or at least the vocabulary distribution assigned to this grammar, makes the complete corpus less sequential (probably by generating more samples of the sentence structures that are less sequential), and adds more noise to the word-pair mutual information.
 The grammar-learner still performs perfectly.

 The best `stream-parser` results, the closest to `sequential` are obtained with a `winParse=1`, so they are basically sequential as well.